-By endorsing the monthly check from the PHA, the owner certifies to compliance with the terms of the HAP contract.
+Upon direct deposit of the monthly HAP the PHA, the owner certifies to compliance with the terms of the HAP contract.
 This includes certification that the owner is maintaining the unit and premises in accordance with HQS; that the contract unit is leased to the tenant family and, to the best of the owner's knowledge, the family resides in the unit as the family's only residence; the rent to owner does not exceed rents charged by the owner for comparable unassisted units on the premises; and that the owner does not receive (other than rent to owner) any additional payments or other consideration for rent of the contract unit during the HAP term.